Welcome to St Olave’s Church York

 Our Vibrant Community

-Welcome to our church community, which spans the age spectrum from younger families to the very elderly.
+Our church community spans the age spectrum from younger families to the very elderly.
 We aim to be a warm, welcoming, loving and inclusive with an ethos for charitable giving.

 Music at St Olave's

-Music is a very important part of church life at St Olave’s and our robed choir is one of the region’s most accomplished.
-Listen to our choir and organ and find out more about our superb music!
+Music is an important part of church life at St Olave’s and our choir is one of the region’s most accomplished.
+Listen to our choir & organ and find out more about our superb music!

 St Olave’s Church has a beautiful, secluded and ecologically important churchyard, surrounded by medieval walls, overlooked by magnificent abbey ruins and with a fascinating history.